-In this lab, you will be asked to write the precision of each measurement, which means the smallest division on the instrument's measuring scale, i.e. the precision of the measuring instrument itself.
+In this lab, you will be asked to write the precision of each measurement.
+This typically means $\frac{1}{2}$ of the smallest division on the instrument's measuring scale - the precision of the measuring instrument.
 For example, a meter stick may have 1 mm for its smallest divisions.
-The precision of the instrument would be $\pm -1$ mm.
-The meter stick can distinguish between two items which differ by 1 mm.
+The precision of the instrument would be +/- 0.5 mm.
+The meter stick is can of distinguish between two items which differ by 0.5 mm.

-How can the total uncertainty of your measurements be estimated?
+Also you will be asked to estimate the total uncertainty of your measurements.
 This will be at least as big as the imprecision of the instrument on one measurement.
-After making several independent measurements you will usually notice there is a scatter in the data, with a maximum and a minimum value.
-A simple way to estimate the total uncertainty is then
+Take the diameter of the orange again.
+After making several measurements you notice there is a maximum and a minimum to the diameter.